 If we use a house as an analogy, we can break things down further.
-The house itself would be analogous to your software product, with the architecture and materials of the house being analogous to the code itself.
+The house itself would be analogous to your software product as a whole, with the architecture and materials of the house being analogous to the code.
 Where does your house go?
 On your land.
 In our analogy, your repository is like the land that your house sits on.

 A repository (or repo for short) can be public or private.
 There is something special to say about the developer community when it comes to collaboration.
 You see levels of collaboration amongst coders taking steps beyond many other industries.
 Very often, you will find public repos, where people give their code out for anyone to use.
 Sometimes, people keep their repos public because it is an accomplishment for others to be implementing your code in their product.
 In other cases, open repos help stimulate innovation, as quicker innovation can happen when there are many people working on the same project.